lpmi-13/cka-network-policies-between-deployments/index.md

 Waiting for backend deployment to be created...

 #completed
-Great!
+Alright!
 Backend deployment is running correctly.
 ::

 ::hint-box